 - Guatemala (proof of vaccination or negative test)

-- Italy (proof of vaccination and must take a special Covid-tested flight)
+- Italy (proof of vaccination or negative test)

 - Lebanon (proof of vaccination or prior infection and negative test; without proof of vaccination or proof of prior infection, quarantine is required)

 - Montenegro (proof of vaccination or negative test)